-- Taxes receivables \$220,263 increased by \$38,365 or 21.9%. - Outstanding long-term bonded debt was reduced by \$680,000 as the result of the principal payment made during 2020. - Notes payable-debt advances increased by \$2,102,514 (principal and interest) or 5.8 percent in 2020 with the City's 2020 support under the contingent loan and support agreement and accrued interest on the note.

-The PFD's deficit net position is the result of the agreement established between the PFD and the City.
+- Taxes receivables \$236,205 increased by \$15,942 or 7.24%.
+We have continued to see significant growth in sales tax.
+As a result, the accrued amount of sales tax receivable increased compared to the same time last year. - Notes payable-debt advances of \$38,983,420 increased \$851,399 (principal and interest) or 2.23 percent in 2021 with the City's 2021 support under the contingent loan and support agreement and accrued interest on the note. - The PFD's deficit net position is the result of the agreement established between the PFD and the City.
 The PFD was established to provide the financing necessary to construct an events center in the city of Kent.
 The PFD issued bonds to fund the design and construction of the special events center, known as Accesso ShoWare Center.
 Although the PFD provided much of the funding for the construction of the center, the asset is owned by the City.
 Since the asset resides within the financials of the City, but the long-term debt belongs to the PFD, the PFD will show a deficit net position throughout the life of the debt.
-The last of the bonds matured in December 2020, but the PFD will continue to have notes payable to the City for payments the City has made under the contingent loan agreement as well as the PFD note payable for the refinancing of the sales tax bonds.
+Although the last of the bonds matured in December 2020, the PFD will continue to have notes payable to the City for payments the City has made under the contingent loan agreement as well as the PFD note payable for the refinancing of the sales tax bonds.